thiagotw/pfSense-Suricata-IDS-IPS-ntopng/README.md

 - pfSense (Firewall)
 - Suricata (IDS/IPS)
   - Emerging Threats Rule Set
+  - ntopng collects and visualizes these alerts, displaying them in interactive dashboards and help to buildup the pdf reports.

 ## What This Lab Does
 - Sets up pfSense as the primary firewall and router within a virtual or physical home lab environment.